downflux/docs/design/server.md

 [The Tech of Planetary Annihilation: ChronoCam](https://www.forrestthewoods.com/blog/tech_of_planetary_annihilation_chrono_cam/).
 Curves are linear transformations of a variable trajectory.
 This transformation saves on data being sent to the client.

+<sup>7</sup>We need to decide if we want a generic trigger queue, or a queue
+broken down by category, with the `CurveID` still mapping back to a global lookup map.